Rann of Kutch

-The Rann of Kutch (/gu/) is a large area of salt marshes that span the border between India and Pakistan.
-It is located mostly in the Kutch district of the Indian state of Gujarat, with a minor portion extending into the Sindh province of Pakistan.
-It is divided into the Great Rann and Little Rann.
-It used to be a part of the Arabian Sea, but it then dried up, leaving behind the salt, which formed the Rann of Kutch.
-The Luni flowed into the Rann of Kutch, but when the Rann dried up, the Luni was left behind, which explains why the Luni does not flow into the Arabian Sea today.
+The Rann of Kutch (/gu/) is a large area of salt marshes located in the northwestern part of the Indian subcontinent, and spans the border between India and Pakistan.
+Most of the region is located in the Kutch district of the Indian state of Gujarat, with a minor portion extending into the Sindh province of Pakistan.
+It is further sub-divided geographically into the Great Rann and Little Rann.

+Origin and formation

+In the Mesozoic era (252 to 66 mya), the area was a low lying peneplain, covered by shallow waters of the Arabian Sea.
+It became part of a large inland lake when the connection to the sea was cut off after land upliftment due to tectonic movement.
+When the waters recede in the dry season, it left behind the seasonal salt marshes, which formed the Rann of Kutch.